Somobrita/Somobrita/README.md

 - 👋 Hi, I’m @Somobrita
-- 👀 I’m interested in Android Internals
+- 👀 I’m interested in Mobile Application Development
-- 🌱 I’m currently learning Android Internals
+- 🌱 I’m currently learning Android Studio and Backend(Springboot)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Flutter App Development
-- 📫 How to reach me 8013446932
+- 📫 How to reach me 7044656690

 <!---
 Somobrita/Somobrita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.